khkhiu/khkhiu.github.io/_posts/2021-09-06-Hackathon_Maersk-LogIn-2021.md

 |![proof](/assets/images/Hackathon-SeaLand-2021/SeaLand-2021_cert.png)|
 |<em>Proof of participation</em>|

-**Note** The AWS instances and its associated resources have been terminated to ensure that I am not billed unnecessarily.
+**Note** The AWS instances and its associated resources have been terminated to prevent unnecessary billing.
 {: .notice--info}

 ***